KyreenaH/Designing-for-Web/README.md

 - A grid is being used.
 - Principles of Progressive Enhancement, and graceful degradation, are kept in mind.
 - Your design has a consistent use of sizes, colours, elements, etc.
+- There are no images that are text, unless they are purely decorative elements.
 - Technological limitations are kept in mind.
+- Emails are as uncomplicated as possible.
 - If designing a site that will use a CMS; your design contains "modular" components.
 - Your design won't break if more text than was planned for, is used.
 - Accessibility has been considered.